-PSY 498(3-6) Internship - 3-6 hours (On demand)
+PSY 498(3-6) Internship - 3-6 hours (Fall, Spring, Summer, Winterfest on demand)

 The internship experience is designed to give the upper level psychology major supervised field experience in a social services or related area.
-Prerequisites:64 hours completed, at least 15 hours of the major and minimum GPA of 3.00.
+Prerequisites: 64 hours completed, at least 15 hours of the major and minimum GPA of 3.00.
 Graded Pass/Fail.

-PSY 499(1-3).
-Independent Studies - 1-3 hours (On demand)
+PSY 499(1-3) Independent Studies - 1-3 hours (On demand)